-To handle data imbalance, we try out different sampling mechanisms and choose the best performing one specific to a given health care use case.
+To handle data imbalance, we try out different sampling mechanisms and choose the best-performing one specific to a given healthcare use case.
 While trying out the different sampling techniques mentioned above, we train multiple models with different combinations of majority and minority class data.
 From these models, we pick the best-performing one and deploy it in production.
-We need to be cognisant of the trade-off between sensitivity and false positivity rate while choosing the model.
+We need to be cognizant of the trade-off between sensitivity and false positivity rate while choosing the model.

 In our experience with healthcare use cases, we find that under-sampling works better when compared to over-sampling or SMOTE.
 There is no one-size-fits-all model.
 You have to try different approaches for your use case and decide based on the different accuracy metrics.